RESPECT is growing everyday, everywhere!

 - Send well-protected original piece(s).
 We strongly recommend securely wrapping the entries as international submission may arrive in damaged condition.
 You may submit entries as a class or as a school to save on postage.

-- On the back of each entry write the student's name (in case the entry form comes loose from the entry) and attach a completed entry form; or include following information:
+- On the back of each entry write the student's name (in case the entry form comes loose from the entry) and attach a completed entry form; or include following information on the back of the entry:

 - Student's Full Name